Localish: As Live Well Network

+The network was rebranded as Localish in 2020.
+It is available on many free TV streaming services including ABC.com, Tubi, and DirecTV's free streaming platform, MyFree Directv.
+It is also available on pay TV services such as Hulu + Live and Fubo.

 Programming

 As Live Well Network

 Many of the network's shows were produced by the local ABC Owned Television Stations.
 Initially, the network only had three hours of original programming that looped throughout the day, all sourced from ABC stations.
-The network expanded to six hours of original programming on January 11, 2011, when six more half-hour shows were added.
-This allowed the programming block to loop three times daily; with rotating episodes to ensure a given episode would not air more than twice in a day.
+The network expanded to six hours of original programming on January 11, 2011, when six more half-hour shows were added allowing the programming block to loop three times daily; with rotating episodes to ensure a given episode would not air more than twice in a day.

 By July 2011, the network was scheduling 18 hours of original programming with 1 hour set aside for local programming.
 In September 2011, 3 hours of children's E/I shows were added.

-In February 2014, WPVI-TV Philadelphia and LWN were seeking participants for a pilot episode of Pop the Question, a reality series featuring wedding proposals.
+In February 2014, WPVI-TV Philadelphia and LWN were looking for participants for a pilot episode of Pop the Question, a reality series featuring wedding proposals.

-FYI, a cable specialty channel partly owned by Disney through A&E Networks, would take on some of the Live Well Network programs with the network's contraction.
+FYI, a cable specialty channel partly owned by Disney through A&E Networks, took over some of Live Well Network's programs with the network's contraction.
 Sweet Retreats was picked up starting on October 10, 2014, by FYI.